Fast facts

 The well-functioning payments system in Canada

+When making a purchase or paying someone money , Canadians can choose to use cash, cheques, debit and credit cards, as well as other electronic payments services like Interac e-Transfer, online bill payments and mobile payments.
+Many of these options are available to consumers for in-store or online transactions.
 Canadians have come to rely on the choice and the overall reliability of their payments system.
 They assume, with good reason, that the payments they initiate will be processed efficiently, accurately and securely.
-That confidence is a key part of a healthy and productive Canadian economy.
+That confidence is a key part of a healthy and productive Canadian economy and is due to the resilient nature of our banks and underlying payments systems.

 The expanded range of payment options offers consumers a great deal of choice in how they pay:

-• The range of payment options can include cheque, credit card, debit card, prepaid credit card, cash, online transfers (such as Interac e-transfer) and electronic funds transfer (such as pre-authorized debits).
+- The range of payment options can include cheque, credit card, debit card, prepaid credit card, cash, online transfers (such as Interac e-Transfer) and electronic funds transfer (such as pre-authorized debits).

-Safe, secure and convenient payments by debit card
+Safe, secure and convenient payments

-Credit cards are an essential part of our payments system.
+Credit cards continued to be the top payment method of choice for purchases among Canadians in 2022, followed by debit cards.5 Credit cards are an essential part of our payments system.
 Every day, Canadians rely on their credit cards to buy household supplies, sign up their kids for swimming and soccer, make a hotel reservation and pay for parking.
 From gifts to necessities to travel, Canadians use their cards and derive a great deal of benefit from the system.

 Canada benefits from a well-functioning credit card system that offers many benefits to both consumers and retailers who accept credit cards as payment.